>> CROATIA CHARTER 2008

 After tying up safely without having done any damage we relax with a drink and enjoy the lovely and picturesque old fishing harbour of Milna with its excellent new marina.

-Milna ACI marina in old town.
-Red Lobster is the small sports cruiser on the pier to left, with a blue stripe on the gunwale.
+Milna ACI marina in old town harbour.
+Red Lobster is the small sports cruiser, third on the pier, with a blue stripe on the gunwale.
+The prominent large house next to the church was not a ruin then, but had a newish looking roof.

 Jane logs "I think the main problem is this strange method of mooring stern to shore with a light pick up rope on a bigger mooring rope and chain in the front - very peculiar".